Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 - What are the current dependencies to get access to domain data?

 Step 4.
-Validate and document everything about data
+Validate and document everything about the data

 By this stage, you must have a clear idea of data flow within your organization.
 The next step is to standardize data domain definitions, data flow rules and workflows, access policies, and more by documenting everything.